The Hardest Drugs to Quit

 Detoxification programs (“detox, for short) provide the first step in recovering from the hardest drugs to quit.
 Detox treatment provides round-the-clock medical care for an individual who will need support going through the physical symptoms of withdrawal.
 After completion of detox, many people move into a residential or outpatient program.
 Sober living houses also provide a safe space to spend the first weeks and months of sobriety while accessing professional help.

-MD Home Detox provides a unique service for individuals committed to choosing recovery from drugs that are quite difficult to quit.
+If you are experiencing an addiction to any substance, whether they are on our hardest drugs to quit list or not, MD Home Detox provides a unique service for individuals committed to choosing recovery.
 We provide a detox program in the comfort and privacy of your home that includes 24/7 medical care and supervision.
 We also offer access to sober companions, nutritionists, and assistance with grocery shopping and meal planning while you concentrate on your health.

 Call MD Home Detox at (888) 592-8541 or click here to email us.